Why Germany has fallen behind on happiness – DW – 03/20/2024

 Compare that to Scandinavian and Nordic countries, she said, where the social safety net is wider and thicker and so "creates a kind of basic solidarity that may be somewhat lacking in conservative welfare states like Germany."

 This year, the report also took age into consideration.
-Germany but also Norway, Sweden, France, the United Kingdom, and Spain the old are now significantly happier than the young, while Portugal and Greece show the reverse pattern.
+In Germany, Norway, Sweden, France, the United Kingdom and Spain, the old are now significantly happier than the young, while Portugal and Greece show the reverse pattern.

 The results upend the long-held belief that younger people are happier and that their happiness wears off later in life as they realize that expectations go unfulfilled later on.

-Sociologist Brockmann notes though that strong partnerships add to one's happiness, and they are more often established as one gets older.
+Sociologist Brockmann notes that strong partnerships add to one's happiness and are more often established as one gets older.

 The World Happiness Report has come out every year since 2012, when the UN adopted Bhutan's emphasis on public happiness and created the International Day of Happiness on March 20.